bucanero/save-decrypters/lego-checksum-fixer/README.md

-# ducktales-checksum-fixer
+# lego-checksum-fixer

-A tool to fix checksum on DuckTales: Remastered (PS3) save-games.
+A tool to fix checksum on LEGO (PS3) save-games.

 ### Credits